Chanchal-D/ai-agents-for-beginners/06-building-trustworthy-agents/README.md

 # Create the team.
 team = RoundRobinGroupChat([assistant, user_proxy], termination_condition=termination)

-# Run the conversation and stream to the console.
+# Run the conversation and stream it to the console.
 stream = team.run_stream(task="Write a 4-line poem about the ocean.")
 # Use asyncio.run(...) when running in a script.
 await Console(stream)